RicardoCoelho8/Ballerina_Park_Management_System/README.md

 * Member 5: Rui Soares

 ## Documentation

-For more information on Park Management System, please refer to our comprehensive documentation included in the Wiki repository.
+For more information on Park Management System, please refer to our comprehensive documentation included in the parent Wiki repository [Park Management System documentation](https://github.com/RicardoCoelho8/Park_Management_System/wiki).

 ## How to Use and Clone the System
 ### Prerequisites